m5stack/m5-docs/docs/en/uiflow/introduction.md

 >* __passive Button__
 The button can be triggered by the program, and more functions can be realized with the active Button.

+>* __obtain Button__
+The button can be triggered by the program only once, if you keep pressing it, it won’t happen unless released.

 #### Instructions

 >Put the program that needs to be run after pressing the button, put it in the Button Block, and modify the corresponding button position.